HelloZeroNet/Documentation/docs/faq.md

 #### Is ZeroNet anonymous?

-It's no more anonymous than BitTorrent, but privacy (the possibility to find out who is the owner of the comment/site) will increase as the network and the sites gaining more peers.
+It's no more anonymous than BitTorrent, but privacy (the possibility to find out who is the owner of the comment/site) will increase as the network and the sites gains more peers.

 ZeroNet is made to work with anonymity networks: you can easily hide your IP using the Tor network.